renier/markdown2bootstrap/README.md

 	$ node_modules/.bin/markdown2bootstrap -h --title Documentation --subtitle "For users"  doc.md > doc.html

-You can pass `--title` as an option to give the webpage a proper html title.
+You should pass `--title` as an option to give the webpage a proper html title.